42xel/BAPL2/Project/README.md

 Executes the input code passed in the standard input.

 # Annotations
-I am using lua-language-server for Vscode, as well as the annotations they support. https://github.com/LuaLS/lua-language-server
+I was using lua-language-server for Vscode, as well as the annotations they support. https://github.com/LuaLS/lua-language-server